Diary of Denis Patrick (alias Rupert Bert Patrick), 1941-1945 - Part 7

 believe they refer to us as the Invaders

-However I found them at least [[xx]]
+However I found them at least civil

 but disinclined to encourage

-conversation - the Americans run
+conversation - The Americans run

-the adminstration of the island &
+the administration of the island -

-likely have little to grumble about
+They have little to grumble about

 when one considers the lot of other

-occuppied countries - they have not no
+occupied countries - They have not no

 clothes or food rationing and goods are

-obtainable in any quantities - all of their
+obtainable in any quantities - All of their

 goods are shipped from England or U.S.A.